dymmond/edgy/docs/shell.md

 but [--app and environment variables](./migrations/discovery.md#environment-variables) approach but the is equally valid and works in the same way.

-!!!
-Tip
-    See the [extras](./extras.md) section after getting familiar with the previous.
-There offers a way of using the shell without going through the **Migrate** object.

 ## How does it work